Crowdfunding Campaign for Next Album JET SET!

 Culture Plan City of The Hague

 The city council of The Hague has decided not to include the New Dutch Academy in the city's structural arts funding programme 2017 - 2020.
 The oldest theatre group in the Netherlands, De Appel, as well as literary theatre Branoul, will also not receive structural funding from the city.

 The NDA fulfills a unique and important role in representing the city's international, cultural traditions, here in The Hague, as well as nationally and abroad.
-The NDA will be seeking alternative structural funding as well as broadening its incidental funding portfolio to be able to continue its valuable work.
+The NDA will be seeking alternative structural funding and partnerships as well as broadening its incidental funding portfolio to be able to continue its valuable work.

 Other NDA News:

 Mrs Cornelys' Entertainments - Baroque Burlesque or An 18th Century Variété

 Check out the new production trailer!

 Following the 2012 pilot, the new edition of the show was a success with performances in the Netherlands in November, including at the Korzo Theater in The Hague.
 The show goes on international tour from 2017.